schottflo/reranking/README.md

 # Bayesian NLP

-To test the scripts on the dynamic program of Collins & Duffy (2001), you need to place the following data in the respective directory:
+To test any scripts, you need to create a new folder "data" in the main directory and place a .txt document inside.

 https://polybox.ethz.ch/index.php/s/fWkfVbSmas7lqEU (war_and_peace_short.txt)